assaf/zombie/doc/new/README.md

 ### The Resources List

 Each browser provides access to its resources list through `browser.resources`.

-This is an array of resources, and you can iterate and manipulate it just like any other JS array.
+The resources list is an array of all resouces requested by the browser.
+You can iterate and manipulate it just like any other JavaScript array.

-Each resource provides four properties: `request`, `response`, `error` and `target`.
+Each resource provides four properties:

+- `request`   - The request object
+- `response`  - The resource object (if received)
+- `error`     - The error received instead of response
+- `target`    - The target element or document (when loading HTML page, script, etc)

 The request object consists of:

 - `method`      - HTTP method, e.g. "GET"
 - `url`         - The requested URL
 - `headers`     - All request headers
-- `body` - The request body can be Buffer or String, only applies to POST and PUT methods multiparty - Used instead of a body to support file upload
+- `body`        - The request body can be `Buffer` or string; only applies to POST and PUT methods
+- `multiparty`  - Used instead of a body to support file upload
 - `time`        - Timestamp when request was made
 - `timeout`     - Request timeout (0 for no timeout)

 The response object consists of:

-- `url` - The actual URL of the resource.
-This may be different from the request URL after redirects.
+- `url`         - The actual URL of the resource; different from request URL if there were any redirects
 - `statusCode`  - HTTP status code, eg 200
 - `statusText`  - HTTP static code as text, eg "OK"
 - `headers`     - All response headers
-- `body` - The response body, may be Buffer or String, depending on the content type
+- `body`        - The response body, may be `Buffer` or string, depending on the content type encoding
-- `redirects` - Number of redirects followed
+- `redirects`   - Number of redirects followed (0 if no redirects)
 - `time`        - Timestamp when response was completed

-While a request is in progress, the resource entry would only contain the `request` property.
-If an error occurred during the request, e.g the server was down, the resource entry would contain an `error` property instead of `request`.

 Request for loading pages and scripts include the target DOM element or document.
 This is used internally, and may also give you more insight as to why a request is being made.

-The `target` property associates the resource with an HTML document or element (only applies to some resources, like documents and scripts).

-Use `browser.resources.dump()` to dump a list of all resources to the console.
-This method accepts an optional output stream.

 ### Mocking, Failing and Delaying Responses

-To help you in testing, you can use `browser.resources` to mock, fail or delay a server response.
+To help in testing, Zombie includes some convenience methods for mocking, failing and delaying responses.

 For example, to mock a response: